When are DBS Checks for children’s hospitals required?

 If the applicant is working in a children’s hospital in Wales – such as The Noah’s Ark Children’s Hospital for Wales – the applicant can have an enhanced DBS check with the children’s barred list.

-This must be done frequently if the role involves working more than three times a month with children.
+This must be done frequently if the role involves working three or more times a month with children.

 If an employee does not have access to the patient wards as part of their profession, then they would not be eligible for a DBS Check – for example, if you were working in a hospital gift shop or a catering assistant in the hospital restaurant.